 Happy Monday and welcome to our second Dose of DIY blog hop.
 Last month we tackled summer front doors and porches and this month’s theme is pillows.
 I have to tell you, I was more than a little nervous when the group chose this theme.
 I’m not someone who is able to or even likes to sew…I mean, I can sew a button, but only if I have to, and I’ve certainly never made a pillow before.
 I’ve never even used a sewing machine so I knew that whatever I made was going to have to be simple and no sew.

-There’s no shortage of tutorials online for no sew pillows, so that’s where I started (this is a good one and one this one was very helpful).
 I decided to try fusible tape to “sew” my pillow and after walking around the fabric store trying to get ideas for the style of pillow that I wanted to make, I came across some tie dye and knew I found the direction for my first no sew pillow.

 The materials I used for my pillow are:

 - cotton fabric

 - fusible tape

 - tie dye kit

 The first thing I did was to wash my fabric in the washing machine and dried it until it was still damp (make sure you don’t use fabric softener or dryer sheets).
 Next I cut my fabric to size.
 I was making a 20×20 inch pillow so I used a pre-made cover in that size as my template and added 1 inch to 3 sides and 2 inches the 4th side.
 I only wanted to tie dye one side of the pillow, so that was my next step.

 After my fabric was dyed and done (I will be posting a tutorial on how I did it), it was time to make my pillow.
 Instead of just doing a regular pillow, I thought I’d add some rope cording to it.
 Because I added this extra step, the way I joined my fabric together was a little more involved.